A-Henriquez/A-Henriquez/README.md

 ### Hello 😊

 - 🔭 I’m currently working on weather app project
-- 🤔 I’m looking for help with getting familiar with GitHub
+- 🤔 I’m learning and getting familiar with GitHub
 - 💬 Ask me about anything related to Psych and CompSci, its my major ;)